top of page

 Please contact us at (414) 207-9094 or inbox@serveprocesswi.com to schedule a day/time/place to receive your documents.

 Delaying or avoiding service does not make your matter go away.
 There are multiple alternative ways of effecting service (e.g. Publishing in the newspaper, mailing, serving a family member, etc).
-Due Process is every citizen's right to be notified of a lawsuit or legal matter they are named in.
-We are just the messenger and not a party to your case.
+Due Process provides every citizen the right to be notified through formal procedural process (e.g. to be served) informing them of a lawsuit or other legal matter they are named.
+The type of matter varies from Notices to Subpoenas or Summons requiring an appearance or information.
+We are just the messenger of process and not a party to your case.
 Your cooperation is appreciated.

 I'm interested in working as a Process Server